 1. Website builder

-More and more hosting providers are offering built-in tools to help you create a beautiful website.
-If you’re creating a site for the first time or want to get your content in front of visitors as quickly as possible, this can be a huge advantage.
+More and more hosting providers are offering built-in tools to help you create a beautiful website that compete with or rank alongside the best website builders.
+If you’re creating a site for the first time, or want to get your content in front of visitors as quickly as possible, this can be a huge advantage.

 That said, the quality of these website builders can vary a lot.
 Some hosts’ website builders come with hundreds of themes and drag-and-drop functionality, while others limit you to essentially customizing a pre-built template.